7 Ways an E-Commerce Manager Will Make Your Life Better

 1. It will boost your strategic planning

 Knowing where, what, and why you're selling can help you make decisions that save money and spend it more wisely.
-If you can access all your data and analytics across all your channels, you can see what sells where and why, so you can plan for future sales.
+If you can access all your data and ecommerce analytics across all your channels, you can see what sells where and why, so you can plan for future sales.
 You can also see what isn't selling and what's costing you money, so you can strategically cut products to increase profits.

 Skubana shows you all your data across all channels, so you can spot trends, recognize KPIs, and use inventory forecasting to introduce more efficient inventory models.
 For example, if you know that a product is selling well on Amazon FBA but not on eBay, you can easily plan to shift more of your inventory to Amazon FBA to increase sales and decrease your own warehousing costs.
 Or, if you know that summer sales for a specific product went up 30% in the previous years, you could increase stock for those months to meet demand.